hpvsim/hpvsim_methods_manuscript/README.md

 ## Installation

-If HPVsim is already installed (`pip install hpvsim`), no other dependencies are required.
+If HPVsim is already installed (`pip install hpvsim`), the only other required dependency is ``seaborn``.
 Alternatively, to install this code as a Python library, run `pip install -e .` (including the dot).
 This will install the latest version of each library (including HPVsim).
 You can also install with `pip install -e .[frozen]` to use the versions of libraries (including HPVsim) that were originally used for these analyses.

 ## Usage